postmannen/ctrl/README.md

 - **Node**: Something with an operating system that have network available.
 This can be a server, a cloud instance, a container, or other.
 - **Process**: A message handler that knows how to handle messages of a given subject concurrently.
-- **Message**: A message sent from one Steward node to another.
+- **Message**: A message sent from one ctrl node to another.

 ## Features

 ### Input methods

-New Request Messages in Json/Yaml format can be delivered by the user to Steward in the following ways:
+New Request Messages in Json/Yaml format can be delivered by the user to ctrl in the following ways:

 - **Unix Socket**.
-Use for example netcat or another tool to deliver new messages to a socket like `nc -U tmp/steward.sock < msg.yaml`.
+Use for example netcat or another tool to deliver new messages to a socket like `nc -U tmp/ctrl.sock < msg.yaml`.
 - **Read Folder**.
-Write/Copy messages to be delivered to the `readfolder` of Steward.
+Write/Copy messages to be delivered to the `readfolder` of ctrl.
 - **TCP Listener**, Use for example netcat or another tool to deliver new messages a TCP Listener like `nc localhost:8888 < msg.yaml`.

 ### Error messages from nodes